tinymce/tinymce-docs/tinydrive/tinydrive-api/standalone.md

 title: Tiny Drive Standalone API
 title_nav: Standalone API
 description: Description of the Tiny Drive standalone api
-keywords: tinydrive standalone api
+keywords: tinydrive api
 ---

 Tiny Drive can be used as a generic file manager separate from tinymce this is referred to as standalone mode.
-This enables you to use Tiny Drive as a generic storage solution for your web application.

 ## Loading the standalone api script

-You need to add a script to your page where you want to use the standalone api the url to that script is in the following format:
+In order to use Tiny Drive in standalone mode you will need to add a script to your page with your api key as part of the url.
+The url is in the following format:

 `https://cdn.tiny.cloud/1/<your api key>/tinydrive/dev/tinydrive.min.js`